jialunpeng/pay-sdk-react/README.md

 ## PayPal

+Import the PayButton, click to trigger payment, auto-open the PayPal payment link, and show a waiting overlay.
+After PayPal payment is completed, PayPal will redirect to the business-specified result page, and the redirect address is passed in when the business backend service calls the PayPal official payment order creation API.

 ### Method 1: PayButton
 Import the PayButton, click to trigger payment, auto-open the PayPal payment link, and show a waiting overlay.
+After the user completes payment, PayPal will redirect to the business-specified result page.

 ```typescript
 import { PayButton, PaymentMethod } from 'pay-sdk-react';